BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2024.md

 oops. we've only got half of the flag.
 Should we form the other half ourselves??😂

 Well, we don't need to do that.
-Try using the ```file``` command to check the kind of file that file is
+Try using the ```file``` command to check the kind of file that challenge file is

 ```
 ┌──(bl4ck4non👽bl4ck4non-sec)-[~/…/CTF/picoCTF_2024/forensics/secret_of_the_polygot]